Mahdi-Massahi/bot-manager/doc/infrastructure.md

 ### SSH port change

 We changed the default port 22 to port 16180.
 Some bots look for the default SSH ports to flood attack the server.
 This measure prevents it.

+1- Log in to the server as root using SSH.
+2- Open the `/etc/ssh/sshd_config` file in your preferred text editor.
+3- Change the following line:

+    Port 22

+4- Save the changes to the /etc/ssh/sshd_config file, and then exit the text editor.
+5- Restart the SSH service using the appropriate command for your Linux distribution:
+For CentOS and Fedora, type:

+    service sshd restart

+For Debian and Ubuntu, type:

+    service ssh restart

+6- While still logged in as root, in a new terminal window try to log in using the new SSH port number.
+If the login fails, check your settings.
+Do not exit your open root session until you are able to log in using the new configuration.

 ### SSH configuration